Chapman’s Peak Drive

 Is Chapman's Peak Drive worth it?

 This short road is widely regarded as one of the most scenic stretches of road anywhere in the world and offers stunning 180º views of the western side of the Cape Peninsula.
-Its 114 curves means the five miles will require some attentive driving, but with views like this it’s well worth it.
+Its 114 curves mean the five miles will require some attentive driving, but with views like this, it’s well worth it.
 This beautiful road overlooks the sea and feels like you’re traveling alongside a mountain’s edge.
 Cape Town's Chapman's Peak Drive is all about the scenery.
 Overlooking Noordhoek and Hout Bay, this rocky coastal roadway offers numerous points at which motorists can safely pull over and savour a panoramic view across the deep-blue waters of the Atlantic Ocean and the shapely shoreline that meets it.
 From stunning vantage points, some of which are up to 593m above sea level, it is not uncommon to see whales and dolphins frolicking in the ocean below, and baboon troops curiously observing passing tourists.
 This is a perfect place from which to take stunning photographs of the Cape.
 This incredible road stretches alongside Chapman’s Peak, a mountain located on the western side of the Cape Peninsula, south of Cape Town.
 'Chappies' is local speak for Chapman’s Peak Drive, one of Cape Town‘s most famous landmarks.
-The road was regarded as a major feat of engineering.
 There are many areas along the route where you can stop and take in the exquisite scenery or sit down for a relaxing picnic.
-Originally known as the Hout Bay - Noorde Hoek Road, some say it is one of the most spectacular marine drives in the world.